Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 Is there a limit to how many comprehensive advising appointments I can schedule?

-As of Fall 2021 and starting with the 2023 application cycle to health profession school, applicants are limited to a maximum of TWO CAAs (one per application cycle).
-We encourage you to be thoughtful when deciding which application cycle you will be most competitive for and schedule your initial CAA for that application cycle.
+Yes.
+As of Fall 2023 and starting with the 2025 application cycle to health profession school, applicants are limited to a maximum of one (1) CAA.
+We encourage you to be thoughtful when deciding which application cycle you will be most competitive for and schedule your CAA for that application cycle.
 If you are unsure whether you will be prepared for the upcoming application cycle to health profession school, we recommend you schedule a “Pre-Application Assessment” (available October – December) with a pre-health advisor through Handshake to review your academics and your most updated and comprehensive resume prior to submitting a PAR.
 At that appointment we will help you consider the best timeline for your application.

-Even if you have already completed one or more CAAs before the 2023 application cycle, you are still eligible for TWO additional CAAs starting with the 2023 application cycle.
-However, you may find that you do not need an hour-long appointment to discuss your PAR.
-Having completed previous CAAs assumes that you have put significant time and effort into updating your PAR so you may choose to schedule regular 20-30 minute advising appointments that focus on updating your personal statements or other significant updates to your activities/experiences since your last appointment.
+Individuals who completed one or more CAAs before the 2025 application cycle may still be eligible for ONE additional CAA.
+If you are not sure if you are eligible for an additional CAA, please email us at preprof@bu.edu to confirm.
+However, if you have had at least one previous CAA, you may find that you do not need an hour-long appointment to discuss your PAR.
+Having completed previous CAA(s) assumes that you have put significant time and effort into updating your PAR so you may choose to schedule regular 20-30 minute advising appointments that focus on updates of your personal statement, significant updates to your activities/experiences, or your school list.
 CAAs are not required to be completed in order to qualify for the interview workshop series or a Letter Packet.

-If you schedule a CAA and do not show up for your scheduled appointment, or fail to contact us in advance to cancel or reschedule your appointment, that appointment will count towards one of your two CAAs.
+If you schedule a CAA and do not show up for your scheduled appointment, or fail to contact us in advance to cancel or reschedule your appointment, that appointment will count as your one CAA.

 What will be discussed during the comprehensive advising appointment and how can I prepare for it?

-The purpose of the CAA is to help you assess your preparedness for the application process.
+The purpose of the CAA is to help you assess your preparedness for the upcoming application process and review your application materials.
 The advisor will review with you your accomplishments in and out of the classroom, including the competitiveness of your cumulative and science GPAs and standardized test scores (if available), your experiences in clinical and research settings, your employment, your involvement in the University community, your dedication to community and social service opportunities, and your reflections on all of these experiences.
-In addition, the advisor will give you feedback on your personal and autobiographical statements and discuss whether or not a gap year may be useful for you to continue to build your academic or overall portfolio.
+In addition, the advisor will give you feedback on your personal statement and discuss whether or not more time may be useful for you to continue to build your academic or overall portfolio before applying to health profession school.

 We recommend you review your Portfolio in advance of your appointment and come prepared with any specific questions or concerns you might have about your Portfolio and the overall application process.

 Additionally, we recommend that you bring a copy of your Portfolio and attachments, so you can take notes during your CAA.
-A copy of your Portfolio (including attached documents) was sent to the email address you submitted with your Portfolio.
+A copy of your Portfolio (including attached documents) will be sent to the email address you submitted with your Portfolio.

 Because there is so much to cover in your CAA, we recommend that you schedule additional follow up appointments to review:

-- Revisions to your portfolio and personal statement (this includes ONE additional appointment to review updated activities and a maximum of THREE appointments to review personal statement revisions)
+- Revisions to your portfolio and personal statement (this includes ONE additional appointment to review updated activities and a maximum of two additional appointments to review personal statement revisions)

 - Standardized tests